bkuhlmann/pragmater/README.md

 The `configuration.yml` file can be configured as follows:

-- `add`: Defines global/local comments and/or file include lists when adding pragma comments.
-The `comments` and `includes` options can be either a single string or an array of values.
+- `add`: Defines global/local comments and/or file include lists when adding pragmas.
+The `comments` and `includes` options can be either a single string or an array.
-- `remove`: Defines global/local comments and/or file include lists when removing pragma comments.
+- `remove`: Defines global/local comments and/or file include lists when removing pragmas.
-  The `comments` and `includes` options can be either a single string or an array of values.
+  The `comments` and `includes` options can be either a single string or an array.

+### Available Pragmas

+With Ruby 2.3 and higher, the following pragmas are available:

+- `# encoding:` Defaults to `UTF-8` but any supported encoding can be used.
+For a list of values, launch an IRB session and run `Encoding.name_list`.
+- `# coding:` The shorthand for `# encoding:`.
+Supports the same values as mentioned above.
+- `# frozen_string_literal:` Defaults to `false` but can take either `true` or `false` as a value.
+  When enabled, Ruby will throw errors when strings are used in a mutable fashion.
+- `# warn_indent:` Defaults to `false` but can take either `true` or `false` as a value.
+When enabled, and running Ruby with the `-w` option, it'll throw warnings for code that isn't indented by two spaces.

+### Syntax

+The pragma syntax allows for two kinds of styles.
+Example:

+    # encoding: UTF-8
+    # -*- encoding: UTF-8 -*-

+Only the former syntax is supported by this gem as the latter syntax is more verbose and requires additional typing.

+### Precedence

+When different multiple pragmas are defined, they all take precedence:

+    # encoding: binary
+    # frozen_string_literal: true

+In the above example, both *binary* encoding and *frozen string literals* behavior will be applied.

+When defining multiple pragmas that are similar, behavior can differ based on the *kind* of pragma used.
+The following walks through each use case so you know what to expect:

+    # encoding: binary
+    # encoding: UTF-8

+In the above example, only the *binary* encoding will be applied while the *UTF-8* encoding will be ignored (same principle applies for the `coding` pragma too).

+    # frozen_string_literal: false
+    # frozen_string_literal: true

+In the above example, frozen string literal support *will be enabled* instead of being disabled.

+    # warn_indent: false
+    # warn_indent: true

+In the above example, indentation warnings *will be enabled* instead of being disabled.

 ### Frozen String Literals